CTT - Compare Tree&Text for Windows — V1.0

 0. Introduction

 ctt.exe is a command-line utility designed to compare one or more files contained in a given directory with files contained in a target directory.
-The program runs in console mode under any version of Windows XP/Win7/Win10, both 32-bit and 64-bit.
+The program runs in console mode under any version of Windows XP/Win7/Win10 and later, both 32-bit and 64-bit.

 The program supports two operative modes as follows.